 Bedar has reacted to criticism of his materials as a personal attack, claiming critics were threatening academic freedom.

-This misuse of the education process to promote a political agenda is enabled by disinterested school administrators and school committee members.
+This misuse of the education process to promote a political agenda is enabled by school administrators and school committee members who have displayed indifference and sometimes, seemingly, contempt for the concerns of citizens.

 A review of items assigned or used in the MEALA course provided by Newton in response to CAMERA’s FOIA request of February 2020: